gabrielmcg/Docker-docs/ops/README.md

 rhn_key: "YourActivationKey"</code></pre>

 <p class="p"><code class="ph codeph">rhn_orgid</code> and <code class="ph codeph">rhn_key</code> are the credentials needed to
 subscribe the virtual machines with Red Hat Customer Portal.
-For more info regarding activation keys see the following URL: <a class="xref" href="https://access.redhat.com/articles/1378093" target="_blank">https://access.redhat.com/articles/1378093</a></p>
+For more information regarding activation keys, see the following URL: <a class="xref" href="https://access.redhat.com/articles/1378093" target="_blank">https://access.redhat.com/articles/1378093</a></p>

 <p class="p">To encrypt the vault you need to run the following command:</p>